 Add the grated lemon zest and mix.

-Add the flour, baking powder and salt and mix just until smooth.
-Pour the batter into the prepared pan.
-Top with the cherries.
+Add the dry ingredients (flour, baking powder, and salt) and mix just until smooth.
+Pour the batter into the prepared baking pan.
+Add the cherries on top of the cake batter.

-Pinch the crumble dough between your fingers and sprinkle on top of the cake.
+Pinch the crumbled dough between your fingers and sprinkle on top of the cake.

-Bake in the preheated oven at 375°F (190°C) for about 45 minutes until set and lightly golden on top and edges.
+Place the cake pan in the middle of the oven and bake in the preheated oven at 375°F (190°C) for about 45 minutes until set and lightly golden brown on top and edges.

 Sprinkle with powdered sugar if you'd like.
 Cut into 16 (or 9) squares and enjoy.